Kyriosity/read-write/README+/pencraft/README+/essays/README+/Tests-Big_Watershed.md

   </td><td><p>I was bicycling to hear a casual lecture on <b>TD<mark>D</mark></b> and the doubt crept in &mdash; where am I going: </p>
     <p></p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Must this <mark><b>D</b></mark> be for <b><i>Design</i></b> or <b><i>Development</i></b>❓</p>
 It wasn't about the lecture, but the principal divergence.<br />
-(For the record: the lecture regarded <a href="https://en.wikipedia.org/wiki/Test-driven_development">Test Driven Development</a><sup>🔗</sup> as you might been convinced.)
+(For the record: the lecture regarded <a href="https://en.wikipedia.org/wiki/Test-driven_development">Test Driven <b>Development</b></a><sup>🔗</sup> as the abbreviation itself.)
 </td></tr></table>

-Pretty worried I searched by <kbd>T D D</kbd> and fairly retrospected the found.
+Deabbreviation alone didn't settle my doubts, I searched by <kbd>T D D</kbd> and fairly retrospected the found.\
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>Albeit being energetic in the recherche I couldn't go through the best part of treatises.
+There must be the same findings, but better, and there could be better alternating visions.</sub>

 Presentations and lectures favored _development_ with design as a natural<sup>🌵</sup> derivative, not much bothering about distinction and some even exploited both terms interchangeably.
 Books and tutorials also inclined more toward techniques, patterns, and testing frameworks.\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>Albeit being energetic in the recherche I couldn't go through the best part of treatises.
-There must be the same findings, but better, and there could be better alternating visions.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🌵</sup> <sub>**Natural** since any complete snippet can't escape design or must fit into the given.</sub>

-What was fine for presentations, bootcamps, and `classes` didn't work for me on just mediocre features (imaginary or tried): <ins>my test drive split up into **D**esign and **D**evelopment</ins>.
+What was fine for presentations, bootcamps, and `classes` didn't work for me on just mediocre features (imaginary or tried): <ins>my test drive now split up into **D**esign and **D**evelopment</ins>.

 ## Could I draw <br />&nbsp;&nbsp;&nbsp;my shismatic take?

 > These could be the same project and team, test tools/framework, and skills/techniques to write tests, but...\
->  **Design vs. Development are too dissimilar and exclusive to be driven together.**
+>  **Design vs. Development are too dissimilar and contradictory to be driven together.**

-<details><summary><ins>&nbsp;This shadow of doubt was from the rising ridge, dividing syntax and implementation behind it:&nbsp;</ins></summary>
+<details><summary><ins><b>&nbsp;This shadow of doubt was from the rising ridge, dividing syntax and implementation behind it:&nbsp;</b></ins></summary>

 <picture><img src="../../../../_rsc/_img/illus/TDD_watershed.jpg" alt="&nbsp;&nbsp;Test watershed illustration as nature" /></picture>

 </details>

-### Test Driven Design T⚙️D<sup>eV</sup>
+### Test Driven Design: T⚙️D<sup>eV</sup>

-"Design tests" must define **what** to develop (whether test-driven or not).
+Think of tests as a superb conductor of design drive: domain, behavior, data, hardware model - whatsoever.

-+ grope concepts and get a hands-on feeling on subjects (be it bookkeeping routines or particles acceleration models),
++ grope concepts and get a hands-on feeling on subjects (all the same: bookkeeping routines or particle collider models),
 + vitalize skeleton functionality, evaluate trends and risks,
-+ couple design fantasies with the tech-stack materiality.
++ couple design fantasies with the tech-stack materiality,

-RESULT: Syntax and API

-Different LANG and FRAMEW !
++ evaluate and pick more suited libraries, frameworks, and even languages/platforms.

+"Design tests" must define **what** to develop</ins>.
+They must heavily INSERT doubles and UGLY but FAST shortcuts (not to be buried in implementation) to submit them to development - e.g. in a test-driven-fashion.

-### Test Driven Development vs T⚙️D<sup>eS</sup>
+### Test Driven Development: T⚙️D<sup>eS</sup>

 Use of test doubles is LIMITED

 ### OVERLAP ?

 There's no room for compromise: implementation-first will result in an abstraction-poor _Code Driven Design_, which quality will degrade with complexity.

 WHAT INTERCEPT's DOES NOT OVERLAP.
 WHAT COOPERATES do not DEPENDs